ansys/pystk/doc/source/user-guide/api-structure.rst

 API structure
 ##############

-This topic explores the foundational stucture of PySTK, providing you with an understanding of its organization and key components.
+This topic explores the foundational structure of PySTK, providing you with an understanding of its organization and key components.
 It covers topics such as the use of packages and namespaces, the available data types, common coding patterns, how exceptions are handled, and the event-driven mechanisms that enable interactions.
 Understanding these elements will help you navigate PySTK effectively.

 Packages and namespaces